 Once you’ve gained your aged care certificate, you’ll be applying for jobs, so it’s important that your interview technique is up to scratch.
 There may be some competition for the role you’re applying for, so the answers you give during the interview will need to reflect the kind of person they’re looking for.

-As with many care roles in Australia, choosing a career in aged care doesn’t limit you to the main responsibilities of the job.
-Some people get into it as they have a passion for helping the elderly, however, this passion can be channelled in other equally helpful areas.
+As with many care roles in Australia, choosing a career in aged care doesn't limit you to the job's primary responsibilities.
+Some people get into it because they are passionate about helping the elderly.
+However, this passion can be channelled into other equally helpful areas.

 As well as being a standard carer, you could perhaps end up specialising in HR, admin, managerial, front line support or even catering.
-This means that all of your career ambitions can be met without leaving the industry and with the major companies like Bupa, Opal and Allity offering lots of opportunities in aged care, you’ll never be short of a chance to develop as a carer.
+This means that all of your career ambitions can be met without leaving the industry, and with major companies like Bupa, Opal and All offering lots of opportunities in aged care, you'll never be short of a chance to develop as a carer.

-So, if you are currently considering a career working with the elderly, we’re here to tell you that there has never been a better time for aged care study online.
+So, if you are a young person who’s currently considering a career working with the elderly, we’re here to tell you that there has never been a better time for aged care study online.
 The affordable, flexible online learning we offer at Online Courses Australia means you can study at your own pace and pay for your training in instalments if necessary.